-As for Trump, who issued a full pardon for D’Souza’s 2014 felony conviction, we do not see too much of him here.
-But it is clear he is out to make Trump look like a heroic President who will “save America” from the Democrats just Lincoln did back in the 19th century.
-Whether D’Souza will include anything in regards to Trump’s infidelity, business dealings, numerous bankruptcies, that Access Hollywood video or the Mueller investigation remains to be seen.
+As for Trump, who issued a full pardon for D’Souza’s 2014 felony conviction, we do not see much of him here.
+But it is clear he is out to make Trump look like a heroic President who will “save America” from the Democrats just like Lincoln did back in the 19th century.
+Whether D’Souza will include anything in regards to Trump’s multiple infidelities, business dealings, numerous bankruptcies, that Access Hollywood video or the Mueller investigation remains to be seen.
 The movie’s subtitle says, “Can we save America a second time?”
 Well, perhaps D’Souza isn’t very good with math.

 For me, D’Souza’s films (I’m not going to bother calling them documentaries anymore) hold the same fascination for me as it does with people who stop to look at car accidents.
 As much as I want to look away, there is just too much carnage and damage to ignore.
-This looks to be just another movie preaching to a particular crowd while its filmmakers attempt to make us see history in a way which doesn’t often jive with the facts.
+This looks to be just another movie preaching to a particular crowd while its filmmakers attempt to make us see history in a way which doesn’t jive with the facts.
 D’Souza may want to control the narrative, but he has yet to prove he has any right to do so.

 Anyway, “Death of a Nation” is set to arrive in theaters on August 3, 2018, just three months before the 2018 midterm elections (how convenient).
 I shouldn’t watch it, and I resent it being released the day after my birthday, but with D’Souza I just cannot help myself.